 Since its inception, Chicken Armor® has sold over 50,000 saddles.
 Our saddles have protected chickens in all 50 states and on 4 continents.

-Chhavi Agarwal (from New Delhi, Delhi, India) started Mrs Daaku Studio almost 4 years ago.
+Chhavi Agarwal (from New Delhi, Delhi, India) started Mrs Daaku Studio over 4 years ago.

 I am Chhavi, the founder and owner of the blog and YouTube channel Mrs Daaku Studio along with my husband Amit.